North Kirklees weekend entertainment listings

-Plan your Bank Holiday weekend with our guide to the best live music, theatre and events.
+Plan your weekend with our guide to the best live music, theatre and events.

 FRIDAY